 2. Ear infections

 Bactrim helps treat ear infections due to bacteria, such as Haemophilus influenzae and Streptococcus pneumonia.
-However, lactating mothers should consult the doctor before taking the medication to cure any ear infection (2).
+However, lactating mothers should consult the obstetrician before taking the medication to cure any ear infection (2).
+Also, it is important to note that prolonged and prophylactic use of Bactrim is not recommended.

 3. Chronic bronchitis

-Chronic bronchitisiXA long-term lung condition in which the bronchi becomes scarred and inflamed is a bad condition, which only gets worse when it is due to Haemophilus influenzae or Streptococcus pneumonia.
+Chronic bronchitis is one of the most severe respiratory issues, which only gets worse when it is due to Haemophilus influenzae or Streptococcus pneumonia.
 However, having an appropriate dose of Bactrim helps you cure this ailment effectively (3).

 4. Diarrhea

-Bactrim provides nursing moms relief from diarrhea and dysentery due to Shigella sonnei infections, Shigella flexneri, enterotoxigenic E. coli, and traveler’s diarrhea.
+Bactrim provides nursing moms relief from diarrhea and stomach upset due to Shigella sonnei infections, Shigella flexneri, enterotoxigenic E. coli, and traveler’s diarrhea (1).

 5. Pneumonia

-Bactrim cures pneumonia that occurs due to Pneumocystis jiroveci.
-The medication also boosts your immunity considerably.
+Bactrim helps treat pneumonia that occurs due to Pneumocystis jiroveci (1).

 - Nausea